 How was King David able to foresee and specify the execution practices of the Roman Empire which wasn't even in existence when he wrote this Psalm a thousand years before Christ?

 Many people, including the former atheist and New York Times Bestseller, Lee Strobel would argue that divine inspiration makes the most sense of the evidence.

 Bible Gateway says some critics charge that the word "pierced" in Psalm 22:16 is an incorrect translation that Christians later imposed to make it look like the verse foreshadows the crucifixion.
 The critics claim that the proper rendering of the Hebrew should be, “Like a lion, they are at my hands and feet.”
-But this criticism is inaccurate and actually based on manuscript copies written much later.
+But this criticism is misplaced.

 According to the Treasury of Scripture Knowledge 'The whole difference lies between

 which might easily be mistaken for each other.'

 But aside from the manuscript evidence its also clear from the context that 'pierced' is the genuine reading, especially when the other contains no sense at all.'
 (The literal Hebrew reading of the lion translation is simply "Like a lion, my hands and my feet)

 History also confirms the much earlier translation.
 In 150 AD, Justin Martyr informed Emperor Antonius Pius, 'They pierced my hands and my feet (Psalm 22:16) refers to the nails which were fixed in Jesus' hands and feet on the cross.'

 Jesus himself even quotes Psalm 22:1 while hanging, pierced, on the cross (Matthew 27:46) which shows he is fulfilling the prophecy.
 It doesn't get any clearer than that.